AVEVA/AVEVA-Samples-CloudOperations/README.md

 ## Credentials

-A credential config.ini or app.config file is used in the samples unless otherwise noted in the sample.
+A credential file is used in the samples unless otherwise noted in the sample.
+The name and location of the credential file should be noted in the sample's readme.

      Note: This is not a secure way to store credentials.
 This is to be used at your own risk.